 - 1 cup milk with higher protein (cow's milk, soy milk, or pea milk)

-- 1 tbsp peanut butter, nut butter, or sunflower seed butter
+- 1 tablespoon peanut butter, nut butter, or sunflower seed butter

-Optional toppings and flavors: fresh fruit; chopped nuts or seeds; yogurt; ⅛ tsp vanilla or almond extract; ⅛ tsp cinnamon, ginger, nutmeg, or pumpkin pie spice
+Optional toppings and flavors: fresh fruit; chopped nuts or seeds; yogurt; ⅛ teaspoon vanilla or almond extract; ⅛ teaspoon cinnamon, ginger, nutmeg, or pumpkin pie spice

 To cook in the microwave